Dig Inn Is Now Open at the Prudential Center

 It’s not just grain bowls topped with sustainably sourced vegetables and proteins—though Dig Inn certainly offers that.
 Eskin considers his company a “food system” rather than simply a restaurant group.
 He employs a supply team, based in the Bronx, that works directly with regional farms, non-profits, and other culinary innovators by buying their products, sure, but also by working with them around programming, education, and in other ways that directly impacts small- and medium-sized agricultural operations.
 It caught our attention; Dig Inn is this year’s Best of Boston Fast-Casual Restaurant.

-“For me, I’m not going to lie, there is a lot of pride when your a native in bringing something you’re really passionate about, that you think has value, and bringing that back home,” Eskin says.
+“For me, I’m not going to lie, there is a lot of pride when you’re a native in bringing something you’re really passionate about, that you think has value, and bringing that back home,” Eskin says.
 “But fortunately for [Dig Inn], Boston has made a ton of sense.”

 The company is “very active” in finding additional locations around here, as well as elsewhere in Massachusetts.
 They’re also active in at least one new market, Eskin adds, but can’t share further details just yet.
 Dig Inn is also in the process of opening two new locations in New York; along with Boston, they will be the 17th, 18th, and 19th restaurants.